awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition.md

 **Note**
 Task\-level CPU and memory parameters are ignored for Windows containers\.

-1. Expand the **Container size** section to specify the amount \(in MiB\) of memory to present to the container and the number of cpu units the Amazon ECS container agent will reserve for the container\.
+1. Expand the **Container size** section to specify the amount \(in GB\) of memory to present to the container and the number of CPU units the Amazon ECS container agent will reserve for the container\.

    If your container attempts to exceed the memory specified, the container is killed\.
-The total amount of memory reserved for all containers within a task must be lower than the **Task size Memory** value, if one is specified\.
+The total amount of memory reserved for all containers within a task must be lower than the task **Memory** value, if one is specified\.

-   The total amount of CPU reserved for all containers within a task must be lower than the task\-level `cpu` value\.
+   The total amount of CPU reserved for all containers within a task must be lower than the task\-level **CPU** value\.

-**Note**
-You can determine the number of CPU units that are available per Amazon EC2 instance type by multiplying the number of vCPUs listed for that instance type on the [Amazon EC2 Instances](http://aws.amazon.com/ec2/instance-types/) detail page by 1,024\.
+   You can multiply the specified value by 1024 to determine the number of CPU units that are available per Amazon EC2 instance type\.
 For example, the value for a t3 nano instance is 2048\.
+For more information, see [Amazon EC2 Instances](http://aws.amazon.com/ec2/instance-types/) \.

 1. \(Optional\) Expand the **Task roles, network mode** section to specify an IAM role to assign to the task\.
 A task IAM role provides permissions for the containers in a task to call AWS APIs\.